smauel/dotfiles/README.md

 All iTerm2 configuration can be found in the `iterm2` folder.

-Double-clicking the `gruvbox.itermcolors` file will load the colors.
+Double-clicking the `nord.itermcolors` file will load the colors.

 Then go to `Settings` -> `Profiles` -> `Other actions...` -> `Import JSON profiles...` and select `profile.json`

-### Terminal.app

-All terminal configuration can be found in the `terminal` folder.

-Double-clicking the `Dracula.terminal` file will load the profile.

-### Alfred

-Dracula color theme is available in the `alfred` folder.
-Double-click the `Dracula.alfredapperance` file to load the color scheme.

 ### VSCode